We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Plus, it’s relatively inexpensive and widely available.
 You can find it in tea shops, your local grocery store, or online.
 Make sure to choose a high-quality brand, as these usually boast a greater concentration of beneficial compounds (

 Assam may be sold in loose-leaf form or pre-portioned tea bags.
-If you buy loose-leaf, you’ll want to aim for about 1 teaspoon (15 grams) of tea per 8 ounces (240 ml) of water.
+If you buy loose-leaf, you’ll want to aim for about 1 teaspoon (around 2 grams) of tea per 8 ounces (240 ml) of water.

 First, boil water and let it cool for 10–20 seconds before pouring it over the tea.
 Allow it to steep for about 2 minutes, or according to the package instructions.

 Take care not to over-steep, as this will produce a very bitter flavor.

 Assam tea is inexpensive and widely available in stores or online.
 To brew, steep 1 teaspoon (around 2 grams) of tea leaves per 8 ounces (240 ml) of hot water.